UK Modern Slavery Act 2015 s.54 — Interactive Investigation

 Withholding of wages

 Six of eleven.
-Debt bondage, document retention, intimidation, deception, abusive conditions, excessive overtime.
-This is not a borderline case.
+Debt bondage, document retention, intimidation, deception, abusive conditions, overtime.
+Not borderline.

 Monday, 10:00 AM